Asbury station

 Asbury was a station on the Chicago Transit Authority's Niles Center branch, now known as the Yellow Line.
 The station was located at Asbury Avenue and Brummel Street in Evanston, Illinois.
 Asbury was situated east of Dodge and west of Ridge.
 Asbury opened on March 28, 1925, and closed on March 27, 1948, upon the closing of the Niles Center branch.

-After the successful reopening of the Oakton station in 2012, it was determined that either the Dodge, Asbury, or Ridge stations could be rebuilt and reopened as well.
-It appears the Asbury station has won approval but a timeline has yet to be established.
+Proposed reopening

+After renewed interest in infill stations on the Yellow Line, a 2007 Skokie Swift/North Shore Corridor Travel Market Analysis evaluated Dodge, Asbury, and Ridge as possible station sites, and found that Asbury had the fewest track-geometry constraints.
+The study projected that a restored station could attract up to 1,000 riders per day, and in April 2012 the Evanston City Council approved Asbury Avenue as the location for a new CTA Yellow Line station.